 “We want to encourage more young people to consider engineering as a career and to be aware of the opportunities available in the electronics sector for the benefit of the UK and wider society,” concludes Stewart.

 Electronics Everywhere shows young people how engaging electronics can be, and the exciting career opportunities that are available within the sector.
 Around 37,000 pupils study A-level physics each year and although electronics is part of the curriculum, there are few hands-on teaching resources available to schools.

 Electronics Everywhere is a collaboration between UKESF and the University of Southampton, with support from the Institute of Physics and Computing at Schools; it has provided practical resources for teachers to deliver the electronics parts of the curricula.
 The project has included areas such as music mixing, which has been linked to other parts of the curriculum (eg wave theory) and included experiments that provide a very visual accompaniment to theory (eg Planks’ Constant).
-You can find out more about the project here.

 Each school supported by Electronics Everywhere received a classroom set of 10 circuit board kits, which are fully packaged and re-usable; online teacher CPD and tutorials to familiarise them with all aspects of the teaching resource; and access to online teaching resources, lesson plans, guides and additional information.

 - Re-usable classroom resources.
 These are manufactured in the UK and loaned, free of charge, to state schools.